AI-14/note-it-down/README.md

 #### <ins>**Makefile**</ins>
 You need to have `make` installed in your machine.
-- Follow instructions in *General* sub-section.
+- Setup the project as per *General* sub-section.
 - `make build-backend` - builds the backend
 - `make build-frontend` - builds the frontend
 - `make run-backend` - runs the backend